House2Home

 Iteration

 Participants had also suggested improvements to the checkout process.
-I added an additional address field and made a clear distinction between billing and shipping addresses.
+I added an additional address field to accommodate users who live in apartments.
+A distinction between billing and shipping addresses was also made to improve clarity.
 The confirmation screen was also updated, now displaying an order number and a message informing customers that a confirmation email has been sent to them.

 Reflection